guillermooo/sublime-undocs/source/customization/menus.rst

 and no sub-menu.
 They are commonly used
-to group menu items with similar purposes or with a shared thematic.
+to group menu items with similar purposes or that are otherwise related.
+Separators cannot invoke commands.
+The presence of a sub-menu
+causes the menu item
-Separators can not call commands, but the presence of a sub-menu converts the separator item into a regular item with a single hyphen as its caption.
+to be rendered as a regular item with a single hyphen as its caption.

-For rendering,
-multiple consecutive separators are reduced to one and separators at the beginning or the end of a menu are not displayed.
+Multiple consecutive separators are reduced to one and separators at the beginning or the end of a menu are not displayed.